nick-ng/poe-map-team/LAB_GEMS.md

 ## merclab

-[Mercenaries](https://poe.ninja/economy/mercenaries/skill-gems), fetched at Sat Sep 13 2025 23:34:42 GMT+1200 (New Zealand Standard Time)
+[Mercenaries League](https://poe.ninja/economy/mercenaries/skill-gems), fetched at Sat Sep 13 2025 23:35:56 GMT+1200 (New Zealand Standard Time)

 ### Transform a Skill Gem to be a random Transfigured Gem of the same colour